Pothos Root Rot — Multiple Vines Yellowing at Once Is the Warning

 - Judge the next watering by how the mix actually feels at the base of the pot, not by a fixed number of days, since a trailing plant's several vines can mask early wilting until root loss is already significant

-- Ensure drainage holes are present and functional
+- Ensure drainage holes are present and genuinely functional, not blocked by compacted mix or a saucer sealing them shut

-- For hanging baskets: check more frequently in summer when evaporation is higher but do not overcompensate
+- For hanging baskets specifically, check moisture more frequently in summer when evaporation runs higher, but avoid overcompensating by watering more heavily than the soil actually needs

 Quick Summary